happypeter/LGCB/book/c_function.md

     printf("hello world");

-and now we know we need to updated our function stucure
+Now we know we need to updated our understanding of function structure

     function_name( parameters )
     {
         things to do with parameters
     }

-and you may also notice the trailing `;`, it is acutally a very important format thing in C, that is:
+You may also notice the trailing "`;`", it is actually a very important format thing in C, that is:

     statement = what_we_do;

-so a C statement is actully not only what_we_do, if you forget to add the `;`, you will have trouble.
+so a C statement is actually not only `what_we_do`, if you forget to add the "`;`", you will have trouble.

 ## Function declaration

-All fuctions in C need to be declared before they are used.
+All functions in C need to be declared before they are used.
 For functions the declaration needs to be before the first call of the function.

-Now we know `printf` is declered in `stdio.h`, but what the hell is declaration?
+Now we know `printf` is declared in `stdio.h`, but what the hell is declaration?

-If you still remember our Strcucture C:
+If you still remember our Structure C:

     task_name()
     {